audulus/docs/nodes.md

 In some cases, you may want to be able to smoothly fade between a linear and an exponential or logarithmic response.

-The most common application for this would be to fine tune the shape of the output of an envelope.
+The most common application for this would be to fine tune how a filter's frequency knob responds to modulation.

+To do this, use a Knob node with a Crossfade node to fade between the A (linear) knob output and the B (shaped) knob output.

+Knob nodes can attach to other knob nodes only when one of the knobs is inside another patch.
+You can use this technique to draw a control out from a patch-within-a-patch.

 ## Math